Search syntax

 10.20.30.

 The periods are interpreted as part of the string.
-Other punctuation works the same way, and no adaptations or escaping is needed.
+Other punctuation works the same way, and no adaptation or escaping is needed.

 Similarly, the entire log message is considered for matching.
 The search: